Orange-OpenSource/ods-ios/THIRD-PARTY.md

 *gitleaks* is distributed under the terms and conditions of the [MIT License](http://opensource.org/licenses/MIT).
 You may download the source code on the [following website](https://github.com/gitleaks/gitleaks).

+### LicensePlist

+Copyright (c) 2017 Masayuki Ono

+*LicensePlist* is distributed under the terms and conditions of the [MIT License](http://opensource.org/licenses/MIT).
+You may download the source code on the [following website](https://github.com/mono0926/LicensePlistt).

 ### SwiftFormat

 Version 0.53.3